-For more information go to servicesaustralia.gov.au/dadandpartnerpay or call us on the Families line (page 56).
+servicesaustralia.gov.au/dadandpartnerpay or call us on the Families line (page 56).

-- A claimant must be caring for a newborn or recently adopted child and be the biological father of the child, the partner of the birth mother, or an adoptive parent.
+- Claimant must be caring for a newborn or recently adopted child and be the biological father of the child, the partner of the birth mother, or an adoptive parent.
 Some exceptions may apply.
 A person may still be eligible in the event of a stillbirth or infant death. - The child's birth must be formally registered, unless the child is stillborn, adopted or born outside Australia. - Available to full-time, part-time, casual, seasonal, contract and self-employed workers. - Can be paid at the same time as unpaid leave, but generally can't be paid when a person is working. - Family Tax Benefit Part B (page 4) can be paid during a Dad and Partner Pay period.